siddimore/Work/mywork.md

 #### 1. **Kubernetes Operator for Disaster Recovery** - The $120K Solution

 **The Problem We Had:**
 Every single ledger had its own disaster recovery pod sitting idle 24/7.
-With 256Mi memory and 100m CPU per pod, 1000 ledgers meant we were burning 256GB of RAM and 100 CPU cores.
-The cost was absurd, and it didn't scale.
+With 256Mi memory and 100m CPU per pod, 1000 ledgers meant we were using 256GB of RAM and 100 CPU cores.
+The cost was high, and it didn't scale.

-I designed and shipped a Kubernetes Operator using Custom Resource Definitions that replaced all those pods with a single intelligent controller.
+I designed and shipped a Kubernetes Operator using Custom Resource Definitions that replaced all those pods with a single intelligent pod with k8s Opeartor pattern.
 Instead of constant monitoring, we use event-driven recovery with KEDA scaling - jobs only spin up when there's actual work to do.

 **The Results:**
 - Cut resource usage by **99%** (256GB → 0.5GB, 100 cores → 0.2 cores)